 - Your visit is not confirmed until you receive a second e-mail within 1 week with details regarding your request.

-- Teachers can request materials using our online registration (see link below) or emailing [email protected].
+- Teachers can request materials using our online registration (see link below) or by e-mailing [email protected].

 - Please let us know if you have any problems with our online registration system.
 If you have difficulty, or do not see a screen noting that you have submitted the form, please e-mail Megan Smith or call her at 307-578-4028.